griddynamics/Behavior-Analytic-Starter-Kit/README.md

 Read short overview in new window, choose organization, edit default names for applications and push “Add” button to load application manifests for Behavior Analytic Starter Kit to you Qubell Account.

-3. Run Hadoop and WebStore applications (link)
+3. Run WebStore and Behavior analytics platform applications(link)
 4. Setup product catalog for WebStore
     - Just press "Get product calatog from S3" button
     - Press "Upload catalog to S3" button and select your S3 bucket